 What We Did

 The agencies that steward Mt.
-Tam, and the community that loves it, all have a role to play in helping keep this place healthy and vibrant.
+Tam, and the community that loves it, all have a role to play in keeping the mountain healthy and vibrant.
 To be able to meet this goal, we must first try to answer important questions such as:

-- What is the state of our collective knowledge about how plant and wildlife communities and species are doing?
+- What do we know about how Mt.
+Tam's plant and wildlife communities and species are doing?

 - Do we have a baseline against which we can see and measure change?